-Because §163(j) limits the deduction of interest expense to the sum of a taxpayer's BII plus 30% of the taxpayer's ATI, the definition and calculation of ATI is key to the application of §163(j).
-The Final Regulations define ATI as the "tentative taxable income" of the taxpayer for the tax year subject to certain specified adjustments.
-Tentative taxable income is defined as the taxpayer's taxable income under §63 but, to avoid circularity issues, computed without regard to the §163(j) limitation and without regard to any disallowed BIE carryforwards.
+Because Code § 163(j) limits the deduction of interest expense to the sum of a taxpayer's BII plus 30% of the taxpayer's ATI, the definition and calculation of ATI is key to the application of Code § 163(j).
+The Final Regulations define ATI as the "tentative taxable income" of the taxpayer for the tax year subject to certain specified adjustments.31 Tentative taxable income is defined as the taxpayer's taxable income under Code § 63 but, to avoid circularity issues, computed without regard to the Code § 163(j) limitation and without regard to any disallowed BIE carryforwards.32

-First, the Final Regulations set forth a list of items that shall be added to the taxpayer's tentative taxable income to determine ATI, including (i) business interest expense (other than disallowed business interest expense carryforwards, already backed out from tentative taxable income), (ii) the NOL deduction under §172 and deductions for capital loss carrybacks or carryovers, (iii) the pass-through deduction under §199A, and (iv) for tax years beginning before January 1, 2022, depreciation, amortization, and depletion deductions.
+First, the Final Regulations set forth a list of items that shall be added to the taxpayer's tentative taxable income to determine ATI, including (i) business interest expense (other than disallowed business interest expense carryforwards, already backed out from tentative taxable income); (ii) the NOL deduction under Code § 172 and deductions for capital loss carrybacks or carryovers; (iii) the pass-through deduction under Code § 199A; and (iv) for tax years beginning before January 1, 2022, depreciation, amortization and depletion deductions.33

-In a change welcomed by many taxpayers, the Final Regulations extend the add-backs described in (iv) above to depreciation and amortization expense that, instead of being deducted, is required to be capitalized into inventory under §263A.
-Section 263A generally requires certain taxpayers that manufacture or produce inventory to capitalize depreciation or amortization into the basis of the manufactured inventory.
-The amount so capitalized is subsequently recovered in the form of cost of goods sold, which reduces the gross income of the manufacturer.
-Prior to the issuance of the 2018 Proposed Regulations, taxpayers had raised the concern that certain capital-intensive manufacturers would be at a disadvantage compared to taxpayers engaged in other businesses because the manufacturers would not get the benefit of an ATI add-back for depreciation and amortization expense they were required to capitalize under §263A.
-The Treasury declined to provide any relief in the 2018 Proposed Regulations and specifically indicated that deprecia-
+In a change welcomed by many taxpayers, the Final Regulations extend the add-backs described in (iv) above to depreciation and amortization expense that, instead of being deducted, is required to be capitalized into inventory under Code § 263A.
+Code §263A generally requires certain taxpayers that manufacture or produce inventory to capitalize depreciation or amortization into the basis of the manufactured inventory.
+The amount capitalized is subsequently recovered in the form of cost of goods sold, which reduces the gross income of the manufacturer.
+Prior to the issuance of the 2018 Proposed Regulations, taxpayers had raised the concern that certain capital-intensive manufacturers would be at a disadvantage compared to taxpayers engaged in other businesses because the manufacturers would not get the benefit of an ATI add-back for depreciation and amortization expense they were required to capitalize under Code § 263A.
+The Treasury declined to provide any relief in the 2018 Proposed Regulations and specifically indicated that depreciation or amortization expense capitalized into inventory shall not be treated as a depreciation or amortization deduction for purposes of the ATI adjustments.
+The Final Regulations now reverse course and provide that depreciation, amortization or depletion capitalized into inventory under Code § 263A in a tax year beginning before January 1, 2022, will be added back to tentative taxable income, regardless of the period in which the capitalized amount is recovered through cost of goods sold.34 Taxpayers that had opted to apply the 2018 Proposed Regulations in their entirety for tax years beginning before the issuance of the Final Regulations can now choose to follow this rule in the Final Regulations for those tax years (which may necessitate the filing of amended returns).35